Regularity of intrinsically convex $W^{2,2}$ surfaces and a derivation of a homogenized bending theory of convex shells: Introduction

-In the last two decades, rigorous justifications of nonlinear models for rods, curved rods, plates and shells were obtained by means of $\Gamma$-convergence, starting from three dimensional nonlinear elasticity.
-The first papers in that direction are \cite{AcBuPe,LDRa95, LDRa96} for strings and membranes (plates and shells, respectively).
-For plates, the nonlinear bending theory the F\"oppl-von K\'arm\'an theory were derived in \cite{FJM-02} and \cite{FJM-06}.
-For shells, the nonlinear bending theory was derived in \cite{FJMMshells03} and the von K\'arm\'an theory in \cite{Lewicka1}; see also \cite{LewMorPak11} for limiting models in an intermediate energy scaling regime between bending and von K\'arm\'an theories, for the particular case of convex surfaces. \\ Here we are interested in the derivation of the homogenized bending theory of shells by means of simultaneous homogenization and dimension reduction.
-Our starting point is the energy functional of three dimensional nonlinear elasticity: the elastic energy stored in a deformation $u\in H^1(S^h, \R^3)$ of a reference shell $S^h \subset \R^3$ of thickness $h > 0$ around a surface $S \subset \R^3$ is given by
+Regarding shells theories in elasticity, we refer to \cite{Ciarletshell00} for an overview of the derivation via formal asymptotic expansions.
+In the case of linearly elastic shells, these models can also be justified rigorously. \\ More recently, nonlinear models for rods, curved rods, plates and shells have been derived rigorously by means of $\Gamma$-convergence, starting from three dimensional nonlinear elasticity.
+The first results in that direction can be found in \cite{AcBuPe,LDRa95, LDRa96}.
+The nonlinear bending theory for plates was derived in \cite{FJM-02}, and the corresponding theory for shells in \cite{FJMMshells03}. \\ In the second part of this article we derive a homogenized nonlinear bending theory of shells, by simultaneous homogenization and dimension reduction.
+This generalizes the results from \cite{FJMMshells03}.
+Our starting point is the energy functional of three dimensional nonlinear elasticity: We consider a reference configuration which is a shell $S^h \subset \R^3$ of thickness $h > 0$ around an embedded surface $S\subset\R^3$.
+The elastic energy stored in the deformed configuration determined by a deformation $u\in W^{1,2}(S^h, \R^3)$ is given by

-Here, $W_\e$ is a non-degenerate stored energy function that oscillates periodically in $x$, with some period $\e\ll 1$.
-We are interested in the effective behavior when both the thickness $h$ and the period $\e$ are small. \\ The separate limits $h\to 0$ and $\e\to 0$ are reasonably well understood: in \cite{FJMMshells03} it is shown that, when $W_{\e}$ does not depend on $\e$, then the functionals \eqref{intro:1} $\Gamma$-converge, as $h\to 0$, to a two-dimensional bending shell theory.
-Regarding the limit $\e\to 0$, which is related to homogenization, the first rigorous results relevant in nonlinear elasticity were obtained by Braides~\cite{Braides-85} and independently by M\"uller~\cite{Mueller-87}.
-They proved that, under suitable growth assumptions on $W_\e$, the energy \eqref{intro:1} $\Gamma$-converges as $\e\to 0$ (for fixed $h$) to the functional obtained by replacing $W_\e$ in \eqref{intro:1} with the homogenized energy density given by an infinite-cell homogenization formula.